Download: The 2024 AI in European Manufacturing Report

 Quality Control and Inspection: Potential faults and imperfections can be automatically identified, saving time and effort.
 In one use case, machinery OEM reduced assembly process failures by 70%.

 Optimizing Production Planning: Manufacturers strive for efficient production planning.
-AI-enabled production planning helps improve decision-making and adapt to rapidly changing situations in real-time.
+AI-enabled production planning helps improve decision-making and adapt to rapidly changing situations in real time.
+Understanding the nonlinear nature of the design process in software development is crucial, as AI can help manage this complexity and prevent the oversimplification of production planning.

 Maintenance: Machines can undergo predictive maintenance with dynamic scheduling to ensure maximum performance with minimum downtime.

-Supply Chain Management: AI can mitigate or prevent supply chain disruptions to help find alternative suppliers, onboard new suppliers, and more.
+Supply Chain Management: AI can mitigate or prevent supply chain disruptions, helping to find alternative suppliers, onboard new suppliers, and more.

 AI Challenges: Easier Said than Done

-Survey results show that manufacturers focus on AI in their strategies but aren’t yet integrating AI into day-to-day processes.
+Survey results show that manufacturers focus on AI in their strategies but are not yet integrating it into their day-to-day processes.

 We wanted to know why.